 Major accidents impact everyone in different ways.
-There’s more to it than physical damages to a vehicle or your person.
+There’s more to it than physical damage to a vehicle or your person.
 It can also be the root of life-long injuries and mental and emotional trauma at times.
 Often, many also worry about and question the system in place.
 One of the most common concerns is whether insurance companies exclude certain medical expenses.

 While this may seem like a trivial issue to some, it can be life-altering to others.
-There are times when those in this situation find that they have less than ideal answers.
+There are times when those in this situation find that they have less-than-ideal answers.
 This is why it’s crucial that you understand your rights and what you’re entitled to.
 Knowing where you stand and what your leverage is, is necessary.

 Get the most out of a vehicle or a car accident claim now.
 Know which medical expenses insurance companies are likely to exclude or dispute.

 In the US, there are 12 states that require a No-fault or Personal Injury Protection (PIP).
 Florida is one of them; in context, all vehicles with at least four wheels need this type of insurance.
 Note that in these 12 states, it’s illegal to have an automobile and drive without PIP.